-The headteacher acts as the representative of the data controller on a day-to-day basis.
-5.4 All staffStaff are responsible for:
+The Headteacher of each school acts as the representative of the data controller on a day-to-day basis.

+5.4 All Staff

+Staff within Trust schools are responsible for:

-- Collecting, storing and processing any personal data in accordance with this policy - Informing the school of any changes to their personal data, such as a change of address - Contacting the DPO in the following circumstances: - With any questions about the operation of this policy, data protection law, retaining personal data or keeping personal data secure. - o If they have any concerns that this policy is not being followed o If they are unsure whether or not they have a lawful basis to use personal data in a particular way. - If they need to rely on or capture consent, draft a privacy notice, deal with data protection rights invoked by an individual, or transfer personal data outside the United Kingdom. o If there has been a data breach. - Whenever they are engaging in a new activity that may affect the privacy rights of individuals o If they need help with any contracts or sharing personal data with third parties.
+- Collecting, storing and processing any personal data in accordance with this policy - Informing the School of any changes to their personal data, such as a change of address - Contacting the DPO in the following circumstances: - With any questions about the operation of this policy, data protection law, retaining personal data or keeping personal data secure. - o If they have any concerns that this policy is not being followed or If they are unsure whether or not they have a lawful basis to use personal data in a particular way. - If they need to rely on or capture consent, draft a privacy notice, deal with data protection rights invoked by an individual, or transfer personal data outside the United Kingdom. o If there has been a data breach. - Whenever they are engaging in a new activity that may affect the privacy rights of individuals o If they need help with any contracts or sharing personal data with third parties.